dwdyer/zeitgeist/README.txt

   headlines, complete with relevant images extracted from the feed articles.
   This application can be run as follows:

-      java -jar zeitgeist-publisher-1.0.jar feedlist.txt "Page Title" 24
+      java -jar zeitgeist-publisher-1.2.jar feedlist.txt "Page Title"

-  The first argument is a text file that contains a list of feed URLs, one per line, the second argument is the title to use for the generated page, and the third argument is the maximum article age in hours (older articles are discarded).
+  The first argument is a text file that contains a list of feed URLs, one per line, the second argument is the title to use for the generated page.

   To get good results you should aim to have at least 20 different feeds that cover the same broad topics.